varunkr58/Parking-Lot-Vehicle-Records/README.md

 Implemented basic site with PostgreSQL and GraphQL as service, this stores and displays vehicle Records at a Parking Lot

 # Technologies Used
-Spring Boot
-PostgreSQL
-CSS/HTML/JS
-GraphQL
+Spring Boot, PostgreSQL, CSS/HTML/JS, GraphQL